IceAsteroid/swayTurnOnOffTouchpad.sh/README.md

 Relevant github issue post: https://github.com/swaywm/sway/issues/7090

 # Explanation
-Ever tired of disruption from touchpad when you're in a laptop doing some text heavy tasks?
+Ever tired of disruptions from touchpad by your palm misplacing when you're in a laptop doing some text heavy tasks?

 You can bind this script to a keybinding in Sway conf when you have a need to temporarily turn off touchpad events, and latter to use the same keybinding to turn on the touchpad back